JesterOrNot/SynTerm/README.md

 # SynTerm
-rust library for adding syntax highlighting to user input
+rust library for making beautiful REPLs and Shells with fish like as you type syntax highlighting